Emekaborisama/keywordExtractorLLM/README.md

 ### Installation
-You can install keyword_extract_LLM using pip:
+You can install keyword extractor LLM using pip:

 ```python
 pip install keyword_extract_LLM